Investing Brokerages & Advisors

 Groundfloor is a crowdsourcing real estate platform where house flippers and other real estate investors list their projects for others to review and lend.
 Although most online real estate platforms enable investors to buy into individual projects or a portfolio, Groundfloor gives investors the opportunity to act like a bank.

-With a low minimum investment amount, you can learn about how to invest in real estate and how to diversify your portfolio with a relatively small amount of money.
+With a low minimum investment amount, you can learn about how to invest in real estate and diversify your portfolio with a relatively small amount of money.
 Groundfloor's filters allow you to pick investments that align with your goals.

 Length of loans